Sign up for our newsletter

 The Property

 The high standard of the conversion and an exceptional attention to detail are evident throughout.
-Many of the church’s prominent original features have been beautifully preserved, including exposed Georgian stonework and panelling, lancet windows, stone archways, and the grand Victorian stained-glass window in the sitting room.
+Many of the churchs prominent original features have been beautifully preserved, including exposed Georgian stonework and panelling, lancet windows, stone archways, and the magnificent Victorian stained-glass window in the sitting room in the style of Burne-Jones.

-The accommodation spans two levels.
-On the ground floor, there are four beautifully appointed bedrooms.
-These include three king-size doubles, each benefiting from modern en-suite bathrooms, and a twin bedroom.
-The main bathroom doubles as the en-suite for one of the king-size bedrooms.
+The accommodation is arranged over two levels.
+On the ground floor, are four beautifully appointed bedrooms, including the former church Vestry, which retains its Victorian panelling and original fireplace.
+The layout comprises three king-size doubles, each with a modern en-suite bathroom, and a twin bedroom.
+The main bathroom offers a Jack and Jill arrangement, acting as an en-suite for one of the king-size bedrooms while also providing bathroom space for the twin room.

 Overlooking the sitting room is the open-plan mezzanine level, a standout feature of the conversion.
 Thoughtfully designed with oak flooring, this level includes a tastefully appointed Neptune kitchen with granite countertops and a substantial central island.
 The mezzanine offers ample space for multiple seating areas, each taking advantage of the views through the Georgian lancet windows overlooking the churchyard and surrounding countryside.